DataDog/apigentools/docs/cli.md

 `-L, --list-languages` | Whether to only list the languages supported by this spec.
 Example: `apigentools -l` | `NA` | `None` to list both languages and versions
 `-V, --list-versions` | Whether to only list the API versions supported by this spec.
 Example: `apigentools -av` | `NA` | `None` to list both languages and versions
 `-h, --help` | Show help message and exit.

+## Non-containerized Version

+The apigentools PyPI package ships with two scripts: `apigentools` and `container-apigentools`.
+Historically, `apigentools` ran outside Docker container, while `container-apigentools` invoked apigentools inside container.
+Since 0.11.0, they both invoke apigentools inside container.

+To invoke apigentools outside of a container (not recommended for most users), you can use `python -m apigentools`.